|

 equipment in the nation.
 Below is a description of our two largest

-that our troop has owned and we couldn't operate without it.
-Since buying
+This was new to us in 2018.
+This is the sixth bus that our troop has owned and we couldn't operate

 Trailer